 - LGBTQ Glassdoor is an opensource LGBTQ-friendly workplace directory for Hong Kong that I had started with the support of many people from Oursky, a former client

 - Open-source maps at Niche Tokyo

 - Personal & startup writing on Medium

 - Photography on Unsplash used by companies like Adobe, Xero, and Buffer.

 I’m a Vancouver-born, Chinese-Canadian content marketing consultant, writer, and project starter.
 I run a content marketing agency based in Hong Kong, specialising in the web and mobile app development, impact investing, and startup industries.
-My mission is to share East Asia’s entrepreneurial talent and creativity with an English-speaking global audience.
+I’m passionate about sharing East Asia’s entrepreneurial talent and creativity with an English-speaking global audience.

 I have worked in social innovation and startup spaces in Canada, the United Kingdom, Hong Kong, and Japan.
 Some of the organisations I’ve contributed to are TEDxYouth@HongKong as a founding team member, SOW Asia, LearnLab China (光合空間) to create accelerator programs in Hong Kong and China, LaunchPilots (領創派) and MakerBay (工匠灣), Hong Kong’s first makerspace.